Bearded-Hen/Android-Bootstrap/README.md

 />
 ```

-Please ensure that you specify the namespace by adding the following to the root view of your layout:
+* Add the bootstrap namespace to the root view of your layout:
 ```
 xmlns:bootstrap="http://schemas.android.com/apk/res-auto"
 ```

+* Build and run the app.

 For further information and examples please look at the test project or the [wiki](https://github.com/Bearded-Hen/Android-Bootstrap/wiki):